 In Quote Total, you can change shipping methods and refresh rates.
 As for Quote Totals, it shows various financial information and allows submitting the quote, previewing the quote PDF, or creating an order.

 So, the principle behind Amasty Call For Price and Cart2Quote is the same – provide customers with the ability to request quotes.
 As you’ve just seen, the realization of the same idea differs a lot.
 Let’s take a look at the frontend section of the Cart to Quote Magento 2 module to make the conclusion.

-Note that the add to quote Magento widget is available right near the mini-cart icon.
-When you hit ‘Add to Quote’, the item is placed to your quote cart.
+Note that the add to quote Magento widget is available right near the mini cart icon.
+When you hit ‘Add to Quote’, the item will be placed to your quote cart.
 You can add as many products as you wish.

-Next, the add to quote Magento 2 module allows editing quote cart.
-You, as a customer, can leave comments related to each product as well as to the whole quote request.
-Next, the Magento quote to order extension allows submitting quote.
+Next, the add to quote Magento 2 module allows editing the quote cart.
+You, as a customer, can leave comments related to each product, as well as to the whole quote request.
+Next, the Magento quote to order extension allows submitting the quote.

-It is possible to view date and status of each quote, as well as view additional information on an individual quote page:
+It is possible to view the date and status of each quote, as well as additional information on an individual quote page:

 The price of the Cart2Quote Magento 2 extension starts at €599.
-This version includes only a basic functionality.
-The fully-featured solution that supports all the aforementioned features and allows hiding prices and order buttons costs €999.
+This version includes only basic functionality.
+The fully featured solution that supports all the mentioned above features and allows hiding prices and order buttons and using the submission forms builder costs €999.

 Magento 2 Quote Request Extensions Comparison

 |Replace Price With Image||+||–|

 |Request To Proposal||–||+|